-Lease disclosure under ASC 842 Bookmark has been added
+Lease disclosure under ASC 842 has been saved

 Lease disclosure under ASC 842